Privacy and copyright

 How long will my data be stored

 Your submitted records are stored permanently and are used to inform the conservation and study of the recorded species in the future.
 All collected data is stored on a secure server of INBO.
 All data are passed on to iNaturalist and when validated are published on GBIF.

 Who has access to my personal data

-No one outside the Vespa-Watch project will have access to your personal data.
-Unless required by law, your data will not be made available to third parties (including researchers from outside the project) unless they are directly related to the project and we first obtained your permission to do so.
-If you share your contact details in case of reporting a nest, this can be used to collect additional relevant information (accessibility, appointment) for planning and performing nest removal.
-Your personal data will not be used for other applications, will not be shared with third parties and are not shown on the website.
+Unless required by law, your data will not be made available to third parties except when they are directly related to the project, such as researchers and third parties responsible for coordinating removal actions.
+Therefore, if you share your contact details in case of reporting a nest or individual, you can be contacted for management purposes.
+Your personal data will not be used for other applications, will not be shared with third parties outside the project and will not be shown on the website.